LostBeard/SpawnDev.BlazorJS/README.md

 ### Supports:
 - Blazor WebAssembly .Net 6, 7, and 8
-- - Tested VS Template: Blazor WebAssembly Standalone App
+- - Recommended VS Template: Blazor WebAssembly Standalone App
 - Blazor United .Net 8 (in WebAssembly project only)
-- - Tested VS Template: Blazor Web App
+- - Recommended VS Template: Blazor Web App (Auto or WebAssembly interactive mode)

 For more information about Blazor types:
 [Blazor: versions, benefits and when to use it